 What can I drink on a non-alcoholic night out?

 Try the list above for some of the easy mocktails to order out.
 Additionally, most bars carry at least one non-alcoholic beer, so try one if that is your preference over cocktails.

 While the mocktails you can easily order at any bar might be simple, I think you can find talented bartenders that welcome the challenge.
 If you’re interested in crafting your own delicious mocktails at home with quality alcohol free spirits, you should definitely check out the recipes library.

-If you don’t have any alcohol free spirits at home, I recommend starting with Monday Zero Alcohol Gin or Ritual Zero Proof Tequila Alternative.
+If you don’t have any alcohol free spirits at home, I recommend starting with Monday Zero Alcohol Gin to make a non-alcoholic gin and tonic or Ritual Zero Proof Tequila Alternative.
 They are both great in mocktails, and it’s always nice to have a bottle handy for a festive beverage, any time of day.
+Lyre’s White Cane Spirit makes a very excellent Non Alcoholic Mojito as well.
 Here is a great cocktail tool set to get you started making drinks at home: